brightcove/brightcove-player-sdk-ios/SidecarSubtitles.md

 If you want to reuse the player with with another playback controller, you can simply make a new assignment:

     self.playerView.playbackController = anotherPlaybackController;

 The player view will automatically add the playback controller's view to its own view hierarchy.

-Please see the Brightcove Native Player SDK's README for more information about adding and cumstomizing PlayerUI controls in your app.
+Please see the Brightcove Native Player SDK's README for more information about adding and customizing PlayerUI controls in your app.

 If you have questions or need help, visit the [Brightcove Native Player SDK support forum](https://groups.google.com/forum/#!forum/brightcove-native-player-sdks).